Google to label verified investment apps in India amid regulatory crackdown on fraud

 March 25 : Alphabet's Google will label verified investment apps on its app store in India, a move aimed at helping users spot legitimate trading platforms and avoid scams, a senior official at the Securities and Exchange Board of India said on Wednesday.

-The move will allow only brokers and intermediaries registered with the SEBI, India's markets regulator, to carry a verified badge, helping users identify legitimate platforms and distinguish them from fraudulent apps.
+Only brokers and intermediaries registered with the SEBI, India's markets regulator, will be allowed to carry a verified badge, which will help users distinguish between legitimate platforms and fraudulent apps.

-Around 600 financial services apps in India have already been assigned the verified label, Google India said at an event with the SEBI, adding that the company was committed to building an ecosystem of trusted investment apps.
+Around 600 financial services apps in India have already been assigned the verified label, said Aditya Swamy, managing director at Google Play, at an event with the SEBI, adding that the company was committed to building an ecosystem of trusted investment apps.

-The initiative comes as the regulator steps up a crackdown on unauthorised investment advisers, finfluencers and fraudulent trading platforms, amid a surge in scams targeting retail investors.
+Lately, there has been a rise in online financial frauds in India, with scams spreading across apps and social media, sometimes involving unregulated financial influencers promoting high-return opportunities that are often high risk.

+To curb fraud, the SEBI has barred regulated entities from associating with unregistered financial influencers and taken enforcement action against social media influencers for offering unauthorised investment advice, including market bans and fund impoundment.

 Pandey added that the regulator has worked out mechanisms with Google and Meta to bar unregistered financial entities from getting advertisements for their content.